 BAR add a link to Referenceline to each Member record on their website, unless the Member advises that they use another method for customer satisfaction monitoring.
-Of the 378 BAR member head offices 353 are using Referenceline, which totals 93.38%.
-In 2023 to date 250 reviews per month for 78 Members
+Of the 375 BAR Member head offices, 366 are directing consumers to Referenceline on BAR's website, which totals 97.6%.
+In 2023 there were an average of 233 Referenceline reviews per month for 366 Members